Our Review Process

 The effect of nicotine can increase the blood sugar level in the human body.
 Insulin becomes less effective in lowering the glucose level due to the presence of nicotine in the body.
 Thus, regular smokers face a greater threat of being inflicted with prediabetes.
 It is seen that insulin regains its usual function after 8 weeks from when a person quits smoking.
 However, it may not be easy to stop the addiction to tobacco, for which many people need medical help from their doctors.

 The habit of regular exercise is the best way to decrease the body's blood sugar level.
 It is seen that the lack of physical activities can lead to worsening the symptoms of prediabetes.
 The insulin resistance of the body cells can be increased only through a daily exercise regime, as declared by the doctors of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 After a vigorous workout session, body muscles consume more glucose to stay energetic.
 However, cardiac patients cannot do strenuous exercises, which can harm their health.
 They can only go for daily morning or evening walks, dancing, swimming, and cycling.
 Doctors recommend working out for at least 30 minutes a day, 5 days a week.
+Also read about can diabetes be cured.

 Everyone needs to drink a sufficient amount of water daily to keep the body cells adequately hydrated.
 Staying hydrated is more important for patients suffering from prediabetes to remain healthy.
 They should drink only normal water instead of soda, fruit juice, or other sugary drinks to quench their frequent thirst.
 The ideal amount of water that a person should drink depends on their height and weight, lifestyle, and climate.
 The frequency of urination of the patient also determines the amount of water they should be consuming in a day.
 The urine color should always be pale yellow, and a darker shade of the urine indicates the person is dehydrated and needs to drink more water.
 If prediabetes can be cured before it turns into Type 2 diabetes, patients can be saved from many other ailments.
 It is found that millions of adults are suffering from prediabetes worldwide.
 So, they should know how to control early diabetes, to be cured of this health problem.
+Also read about sugar level in urine

 Prevention of diabetes mellitus